kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

   - **Physics Movement:** This movement occurs in the FixedUpdate method.
   - **Animator Controller:** Use Hero-State enums to send parameter values into the Animator Controller.
   - **OnTriggerEnter2D( )**  You will add code for logic that should be exectued when the player collides with other GameObjects, depending on the Tags:  Collectible, or Hazard.
+  5. If you will use your Player in multiple scenes, save your Player as a prefab, save your project.

 ###3.
 PickUp Prefabs - Create 4:
 You are required to have a minimum of 4 different types of PickUp objects for the player to interact with.